RGunasekaran21249030/Ragunath.Gunasekaran/index.md

 The aim of the Project is to analyze and answer interesting questions about the world development indicators and COVID19 Impacts dataset that was provided by the World Bank.

-> This project developed by using SQL, Python and Power BI
+> This project was developed using SQL, Python and Power BI

 <img src="COVID19EDA.PNG"/>